Predicting earthquake damages with Azure ML Workspace

 Pipelines

-This is where you can see the available pipelines for your jobs, these can be triggered from connected services too, with eg. Synapse.
+This is where you can see the available pipelines for your jobs, these can be triggered from connected services too, eg. Synapse.

 Environments